nmwsharp/polyscope-docs/cpp/source/FAQ/index.md

 You can always use the [Custom UIs]([[url.prefix]]/features/callbacks_and_UIs/) to create your own interface buttons and selectors which programmatically enable or disable registered objects or adjust their settings.

+### **How do I show animated data**

+There is no explicit built-in functionality for animated or time-series data, but it is easy and common to [do it yourself with a per-frame callback function]([[url.prefix]]/basics/interactive_UIs_and_animation/).

+### **How do I create custom UIs with buttons, sliders, text boxes, etc**

+Polyscope integrates with the excellent [Dear ImGui](https://github.com/ocornut/imgui) library for UI elements.
+See the [interactions page]([[url.prefix]]/basics/interactive_UIs_and_animation/) for how to use ImGui functions within polyscope, and see the ImGui docs for everything ImGui can do.

 ### **How do I set up mouse click interactions and callbacks**

-See [Mouse Interactions]([[url.prefix]]/features/callbacks_and_UIs/#mouse-interactions).
+See [Mouse Interactions]([[url.prefix]]/basics/interactive_UIs_and_animation/#mouse-interactions).
 There are no special callbacks for creating mouse events.
 Instead, you can implement almost any behavior you want via ImGui's built-in functions.
 There are also a few polyscope-specific functions to get information about scene at the location you clicked, such as constructing rays and querying depth.

 ### **Rendering figures for papers and presentations**